 With the Precise Point Positioning (PPP) technique, you may accurately determine the coordinates of a static point anywhere in the world without real-time corrections or a base station nearby.

 A standalone receiver finds out its position relying on the data obtained from satellites only.
-Along with raw data, it also gets navigation messages containing such data as satellite clock offset, the ionospheric and tropospheric corrections, etc. Due to information about these offsets, the receiver may calculate its position with a few meters' accuracy.
-If there was no navigation data, the accuracy would be much worse.
+Along with raw data, it gets navigation messages with satellite clock offset, the ionospheric and tropospheric corrections, etc. Using the information about these offsets, the receiver may calculate its position with a several-meter level accuracy.
+If there were no navigation data, the accuracy would be much worse.

 There are several PPP services available: